Aleksander Smolar: Biography

+Upbringing

+Aleksander Smolar was born to the family of Grzegorz Smolar, a communist activist and an activist of the Jewish community in Poland.

+Smolar became a member of the Polish Youth Union between 1954 and 1957, and then a member of the Union of Socialist Youth between 1958 and 1964.

+Education

-Smolar began his studies at the Warsaw Politechnic but soon transferred to Warsaw University to study sociology and economics.
-In 1962 he joined the Political Discussion Club initiated by Karol Modzelewski.
-He graduated in 1964.
+Aleksander Smolar studied at the Faculty of Communications at the Warsaw University of Technology but then transferred to the University of Warsaw to study economics and sociology.
+At that time, he worked at the university as an assistant lecturer of Włodzimierz Brus.

-He continued his studies, serving as a research assistant to Włodzimierz Brus in the Political Economy Department at Warsaw University.
-He was a member of the communist Polish United Workers' Party (PZPR) which ruled Poland and served as a vice-secretary of the committee of the party in the Political Economy Department at his school.
-He was removed from the party for publicly defending Leszek Kołakowski, a Polish revisionist Marxist philosopher who was critical of Marxism-Leninism.
+Smolar was a member of the communist Polish United Workers' Party (PZPR).
+He was removed from the party for publicly defending Leszek Kołakowski, a Polish revisionist Marxist philosopher who was critical of Marxism–Leninism.

+Political activism

 Smolar took part in the March 1968 events, a series of protests by students and young factory workers against the repressive nature of the communist party in Poland.
 He was arrested and imprisoned until February 1969.

 He was expelled from the university and after being released from prison worked in heavy industry.
 In 1971 he emigrated from Poland, going to Italy, United Kingdom and France.
-Eventually he began working for Centre National de l Recherche Scientifique in Paris.
-In 1973 he began publishing a quarterly political journal Aneks, which he continued until 1990.
+Eventually he began working for the French National Centre for Scientific Research in Paris.

+In 1973, he began publishing a quarterly political journal Aneks, which he continued until 1990.
 He served as a spokesperson for the Workers' Defence Committee (Komitet Obrony Robotników) a civil society group which aided the families of workers who were being persecuted by the communist authorities.
 He also served as a representative of the Committee for Social Self-Defense KOR (Komitet Samoobrony Społecznej KOR) abroad.

+Role in post-Cold War Poland

-After the fall of communism in 1989 in Poland, Smolar served as an adviser to the first non-communist prime minister of Poland, Tadeusz Mazowiecki, and then to prime minister Hanna Suchocka.
-He was in the leadership of the Democratic Union (Unia Demokratyczna) party, as well as the successor Freedom Union (Unia Wolności).
+After the fall of communism in 1989 in Poland, Smolar served as an adviser to the first democratically elected prime minister of Poland, Tadeusz Mazowiecki From 1992-1993, Smolar served as advisor for foreign policy to prime minister Hanna Suchocka.

-In 1990 he was named president of the Stefan Batory Foundation.
-He serves on the board of the European Council on Foreign Relations and is a vice president of the Institute for Human Sciences in Vienna.
+In 1990, he was named president of the Stefan Batory Foundation in Warsaw.

+Smolar remained active in political commentary.
+He is very critical of Poland’s ruling Law and Justice Party because of their illiberal tendency.